Snafu7/nerd-cookbook/italian/cacio_e_pepe.md

 cook it.

 Treat pasta as normal.
 Add your guanciale fat before pasta is ready.
 When pasta is ready, take off the heat and mix in your cheese/egg/pepper mixture.
 Mix vigorously until a silky sauce forms.
 Serve similarly to alla gricia.
+For wine pairing, you probably want to go with a dry white Italian.

 ### Nutricion